axlevxa/riso-instant-proofer/README.md

 Open file `index.html`.
 You will see this text in the HTML and can edit it.

 ### Misc.
 To allow preview of more or less than 4 layers, edit file `index.html`.
 Find the line `<template x-for="qty in 4">` and change 4 to your desired number of inks which can be previewed at one time.
+(Note, you also need to change `initializeCanvases()` function in `main.js` to create extra canvases)

 To change the default orientation of the canvas, set variable `orientationLandscape` to `false` (in file `js/main.js`).

 ## Support and future improvements

-I can't offer any support for using or installing this software.
+I can't offer support for using or installing this software.
 Please try to find somebody who is familiar with web hosting, etc.

 If you find a bug or glitch, you can report it in the issues tab here.
 If you have the ability to make improvements and contributions to this, please do!